-Essay by Clara Jeanroy, Nature For Health Youth Ambassador and Wageningen University & Research Master Student Forest and Nature Conservation
+Essay by Clara Jeanroy, Nature For Health Youth Ambassador and at the time of writing the essay Wageningen University & Research Master Student Forest and Nature Conservation (now Clara is graduated)

 The place we give to nature in our living space has changed greatly over the course of our civilisation.
 Indeed, during the Middle Age and in order to protect population from diseases, European medieval cities were built fully separated from nature.
 However, during the 17th century, the art of garden design flourished, notably in the aristocracy, leading to the firsts “garden cities”.
 Urban nature evolved again in the 19th century with the hygienist movement, considering nature as a necessary benefit for people, with the first urban parks created, based on social, economic, health and aesthetic objectives (1).
 Nowadays, urbanisation is characterized by strong levels of population density, leading to many infrastructures (roads, buildings…) and strong competition in land use.
 Urban environments are therefore primarily artificial, and their level of biodiversity differs greatly from one city to another.
 In 2018, the UN World Urbanisation Prospects estimated that 55% of the world’s population (4 billion) lived in urban areas, and this proportion is expected to increase to 68% (7 billion) by 2050.
 Therefore, more and more people, including part of the world’s elite, the current and in-becoming decision-makers, will live and be raised in environments strongly separated from “wild” nature.

 As urban space is expected to grow, its contribution to solving the current biodiversity crisis and reaching the global aim of sustainability needs to be addressed.
 Especially its role for conservation and the education of new generations towards nature.